 It offers a variety of themes and plugins that enhance the user experience.
 It has editions ranging from community open source to some really massive large scale enterprise SaaS-based systems.

-- It is also an open source e-commerce platform which provides an online merchant with a flexible shopping cart system as well as the overall look of the content and the functionality of their online store.
+- It is also an open-source e-commerce platform that provides an online merchant with a flexible shopping cart system as well as the overall look of the content and the functionality of their online store.

 - It offers a wide variety of plug-ins and themes.
 You may have to face complex programming in custom functionality.